ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/070-more-complex-parser.md

 ## Implementation of a full-fledged parser

 ::: warning
-A major refactoring was conducted in late November 2023 in vuejs/core.
-You can find the details of the refactoring in this [pull request](https://github.com/vuejs/core/pull/9674).
+In late November 2023, a major rewrite for performance improvement was conducted in [vuejs/core#9674](https://github.com/vuejs/core/pull/9674).
-Currently, it has been merged into the [minor branch of vuejs/core](https://github.com/vuejs/core/tree/minor/packages/compiler-core) and will soon be incorporated into the main branch.
+These changes were released as [Vue 3.4](https://blog.vuejs.org/posts/vue-3-4) in late December 2023.
-Please note that this online book is referencing the implementation prior to this refactoring.
+Please note that this online book refers to the implementation prior to this rewrite.
-We plan to update this online book accordingly at the appropriate time.
+We plan to update this online book accordingly at the appropriate timing.
 :::

 Implement it in `~/packages/compiler-core/parse.ts`.